Middleton-in-Teesdale and Newbiggin Parish Councillors

 Councillor Kevin Tallentire

-Kevin has lived in the village for approximately 3 years now, and has always been interested in the local area, having spent his youth visiting his grandparents, who farmed at Middleside, most weekends.
+Kevin has lived in the village since 2017, and has always been interested in the local area, having spent his youth visiting his grandparents, who farmed at Middleside, most weekends.

 Kev enjoys exploring the local countryside and has a keen interest in improving this great little village and listening to the concerns of any of the residents.